radareorg/blog/content/posts/types.md

 ------------
 Types are linked to 'pf' print format command, so the types specify the format char of 'pf' to display or modify it.

-Types can be mapped at any address with the 'tl' command, and then using 'tf' it will show the data in there.
+Types can be mapped at any address with the 'tl' command, which will be used in analysis.
+Or 'tp' command can be used to cast your type and show the data in there.
 This is used by the disasm loop to display inline structures.

 ```
 [0x00000000]> tl addr 0x4000
-[0x00000000]> tf 0x4000
+[0x00000000]> tp addr 0x4000
 struct addr {
 street : 0x00004000 = "Wallaby Way"
   city : 0x00004000 = "Sydney"